-Mostafa Pourmohammadi, the Secretary-General of the Combatant Clergy Association said that Iran’s welfare is better than Europe.
+Mostafa Pourmohammadi, the Secretary-General of the Combatant Clergy Association, said that Iran’s welfare was better than Europe’s.

 “Today, our people are better off than Europe in terms of welfare,” the cleric said during a meeting on May 15.

 “Iran’s poverty is not out of hunger.
 It is rather a deficiency of welfare and desirable employment because expectations are based on new demands,” the former Interior Minister added.